aseprite/docs/color.md

 ## Color Profile

-The color profile indicates in which [color space](https://en.wikipedia.org/wiki/Color_space) are meant to live RGB values of the image.
-It is used to match RGB values in one device (e.g. your monitor, where you create your image) with other device (e.g. the user that will watch your image in her/his monitor).
+The color profile indicates in which [color space](https://en.wikipedia.org/wiki/Color_space) RGB values of the image are meant to live.
+It is used to match RGB values in one device (e.g. your monitor, where you create your image) with another device (e.g. the user that will watch your image on her/his monitor).
 Images on Internet generally use the [sRGB color space](https://en.wikipedia.org/wiki/SRGB).

 Learn more about this in the **[Color Profile](color-profile.md)** section.